hschne/resume/markdown/resume.md

 Technical Experience
 --------------------

-Side Projects
-:   Authored several open source libraries, e.g. [Rails Mini Profiler](https://github.com/hschne/rails-mini-profiler/), [GraphQL-Groups](https://github.com/hschne/graphql-groups).
-Minor contributations to Ruby libraries such as [paper_trail](https://github.com/paper-trail-gem/paper_trail), [factory_bot](https://github.com/thoughtbot/factory_bot)

 Technologies
-:   **Backend:** Several years of exerience with Ruby on Rails backends and working with relational databases (e.g. MySQL, Postgres).
+:   **Backend:** Several years of exerience with **Ruby on Rails** backends and relational databases, in particular **MySQL**.
 Significant experience maintaining both REST and GraphQL APIs.
-Significant experience optimizing application performance using APM and Opentelemetry.
+Significant experience optimizing application performance using Opentelemetry.
 Experience in messaging infrastructure such as ActiveMQ, Google Cloud PubSub.

-: **Infrastructure**: Good knowledgeg of Docker and Kubernetes.
+:   **Infrastructure**: Good knowledgeg of **Docker and Kubernetes**.
 Solid knowledge of creating and maintaining Helm charts for internal infrastructure.
-Excellent knowledge of maintainging and optimizing build pipleines (GitHub Actions, Jenkins,...)
+Excellent knowledge of maintainging and optimizing build pipleines ()

-:   **Frontend:** Good knowledge Javascript and Javascript frameworks such as **React** and **Stimulus.js**.
+:   **Frontend:** Good knowledge Javascript and Javascript frameworks such as **React** and Stimulus.js.
 Significant experience in working with GraphQL.
 Passable skills in CSS.

 :   Rusty knowledge of **C#**, **Java**, **Haskell**.

-Other
+Side Projects
+:   Authored and maintainer of [Rails Mini Profiler](https://github.com/hschne/rails-mini-profiler/).
+Minor contributations to various Ruby libraries.

+Testing
-: **Software Testing**: Significant experience in test automation and software testing.
+:   Significant experience in test automation and software testing on both backend and frontend.
 Significant experience in establishing software testing best practices in various organizations.

 Education
 ---------